About Us

 Learning from Experience

-Organized 5 company hackathons with 100+ projects, each one teaching me something new about event logistics.
+Organized 5 in-person hackathons with 100+ projects, each one teaching me something new about event logistics.
 Built custom spreadsheets to link Google Forms submissions, track last-minute Slack changes, and keep everything running smoothly.
-The events were incredible, but the manual admin work was overwhelming.
+The events were incredible, but spending 40+ hours on logistics meant less time mentoring teams and inspiring innovation.

 2024